 Consult with your advisor or department on whether they require a paper copy of the honors thesis and on any specific requirements within your particular discipline.
+Please also review Faculty Legislation on the Honors Thesis.
 In general, the following guidelines may be helpful when preparing your thesis:

 It is recommended that you use a font such as Times Roman, Palatino, or Courier in 12 point.

 Five spaces indentation is recommended for paragraphs in the double-spaced matter in the text and appendices; for footnotes and bibliography, three spaces indentation is suggested.

 Page numbers and Arabic figures should appear in the upper right hand corner of the page in line with the text margin.